 - Seamful design (when to reveal, hide the limitations of a technological solution)

 - Assist not automate

 - Location is more than GIS information

+- Influence the middleware design

+- Ambiguity as resource for design

+- Sense of history

+- Hackability

 I consider different design strategies.
 Seamful design (right picture) suggests the reveal the limitations and problems of a system for users to act upon them.
 As seen in CatchBob! automating location awareness has its impact on the use of the information.
 Finally, "Location is more than GIS information".
 It's more than geographical coordinates, it can also be whether a user is indoor/ outdoor, whether the movile device can hear you're on busy street.
 It's about richer information.
 A good example is Jabberwocky (left picture) that allows to see the presence of familiar strangers in the vicinity, anonymized.